 Art and Design.
-We teach them how Art and Design both reflects and shapes our history, and contributes to the culture, creativity and wealth of our nation.
+We teach them how art and design both reflects and shapes our history, and contributes to the culture, creativity and wealth of our nation.

-We recognise the fact that in all classes there are children of widely-different abilities in Art and Design and we seek to provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+We recognise the fact that in all classes there are children of widely different abilities in art and design and we seek to provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+We currently use the united curriculum for art & design.